-The colonial district covers a fairly large area of the centre and forms the working heart of Popayan (as compared to other colonial cities such as Cartagena whose colonial sectors are now predominantly tourist attractions).
+The colonial district covers a fairly large area of the centre and forms the working heart of the city (as compared to other colonial cities such as Cartagena whose colonial sectors are now predominantly tourist attractions).

-Without doubt the first thing to do upon arrival in Popayan is to simply walk down to the impressive central park/square Plaza Caldas and from there stroll up any of the adjacent streets and weave your way through the beautiful whitewashed buildings.
+Without doubt the first thing to do upon arrival is to simply walk down to the impressive central park/square Plaza Caldas and from there stroll up any of the adjacent streets and weave your way through the beautiful whitewashed buildings.

 Parque Caldas ranks as one of my favourite squares in the whole country and it's a fantastic spot to relax in for a while and watch the world go by.
 The cathedral to the south of the square is worth peaking inside.